 These aren't your normal kind of trains.
-They don't have any cabins at the front so you can sit right at the end and look out the window -- a bit like sitting on the top-deck of a double-decker bus.
+For starters, they don't have any cabins at the front, so you can sit directly behind the front window and see where you're going -- it's a bit like sitting on the top-deck of a double-decker bus.

-Part of the route is on a normal train track, but a fair bit will take place on a monorail above-ground, offering you a fantastic view of the scenery as it whizzes past.
-And when it goes below ground it's even better, because you can see the tunnel twisting and turning ahead of you!
+Part of the route is on a normal train track, but a fair amount takes place on an elevated monorail, giving you a great view of the scenery as it whizzes past.
+The best bit is when it goes below ground (when it's descending under the Thames towards Cutty Sark station, of when it's approaching Bank station), because then you can see the tunnel twisting and turning ahead of you!
 It's almost like a roller-coaster ride.

-There are plenty of routes to choose from, but we recommend catching it at Bank (the start of the line) and getting off at Canary Wharf (you will need to board the train to Lewisham).
-The steel and glass skyscrapers at Canary Wharf are worth a look, especially when the train pulls into the futuristic stations above the water.
-You'll also get some great views of the river and the Millennium Dome.
-The journey beyond that to Cutty Sark is worth doing as well (but only if you're going to Greenwich).
+There are plenty of routes to choose from, but Craig recommends catching it at Bank (the start of the line) and getting off at Canary Wharf (you will need to board the train that's heading towards Lewisham).
+The steel and glass skyscrapers at Canary Wharf are definitely worth a wander around.
+Have a read of Craig's Canary Wharf review to see what it's like.

-Craig has tried this journey out, and definitely recommends it.
-You can read his review on his London blog.
-You might also enjoy his review of the London underground.
-He's also put together a marathon bus/train journey around London, using the buses, boats, trains and DLR.
+You should definitely have a read of Craig's DLR review before you go.
+You might also enjoy his review of the London Underground.
+He's also put together a marathon journey around London as well, which combines a ride on the buses, boats, trains and DLR.

 Have you got a review?
 Or a question about this event?